 This is the third of three courses in the Global Integration Studies: Global Health Nursing Minor.
 Building upon the Core and Advanced Concepts of Global Service Learning in Nursing, students will apply cultural awareness, cultural knowledge, cultural skill, cultural encounters and cultural desire based on Campinah-Bacote's (2002) definition of cultural competence to a specific global nursing population.
 Using Biblical principles and Parse's Humanbecoming School of Thought (1998), students will implement a plan to provide relevant and meaningful nursing care to members of specific population groups.
-Involves travel as a group to selected local areas inside and/or outside of the U.S. Grade Type: Letter Grade
+Involves travel as a group to selected local areas inside and/or outside of the U.S.

-Practicum: Nine (9) hours/week practicum
+Practicum: 9 hours/week practicum

-Prerequisite(s): NUR 431, 432, and permission of the College of Nursing
+Prerequisite(s): NUR 431, 432, and permission of the Dean